mbleron/ExcelGen/README.md

 `p_showLastColumn`|Highlight last column of the table.
 Default is `false`.|No `p_showRowStripes`|Hide or show row stripes.
 Default is `true` (show).|No `p_showColumnStripes`|Hide or show column stripes.
-Default is `false` (hide).|No
+Default is `false` (hide).|No `p_tableName`|Table name. <br/>Must be unique among all tables and other names defined in the workbook.
+If NULL, a system-generated name will be assigned to this table at creation time.|No

 ---
 ### setTableHeader procedure